Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 You can’t avoid every effect of flying, but you can definitely make it easier on yourself.

-You don’t need to do all the things.
-But even one or two of these can help you feel way more human when you land.
+You don’t need to do all the things, but even one or two of these can help you feel way more human when you land and less like a college kid after rush-week.

 Why do some people get it worse?